Blog: Top Video Surveillance Development Companies to Watch in 2025

 What’s the difference between a VMS and VSaaS?

 A VMS (Video Management System) is the software that ingests, records, indexes, and analyzes camera streams.
-VSaaS is a VMS delivered as a hosted cloud service (subscription, vendor-managed).
-All VSaaS platforms are VMSes; not all VMSes are VSaaS — some are deployed on-prem only.
+VSaaS is a VMS delivered as a hosted cloud service — subscription-based and vendor-managed.
+All VSaaS platforms are VMSes; not all VMSes are VSaaS, since some deploy on-prem only.

 Are Hikvision and Dahua banned in the U.S.?

-For U.S. federal contractors, yes — Section 889 of the NDAA prohibits them outright, and the FCC enforced the ban with a major sweep in October 2025.
-For private businesses with no federal exposure, there’s no federal bar yet, but state-level restrictions are growing (Maine, NJ, PA, DE) and resale risk is rising.
-Treat them as not viable for new deployments.
+For U.S. federal contractors, yes — NDAA Section 889 prohibits them outright, and the FCC’s October 2025 Operation Clean Carts got major e-commerce platforms to pull millions of covered listings.
+For private businesses with no federal exposure there’s no blanket federal bar yet, but roughly eleven states now restrict them and resale risk is rising.
+Treat both as not viable for new deployments.

 How much does it cost to build a custom video-surveillance system?